irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Board, Research Ethics Committee, or similar, prior to conducting research that might raise ethical concerns.

-Participants are refered to the guidance in the Menlo Report [MENLO], the Belmont Report [BELMONT], and the ACM Policy on Research Involving Human Participants and Subjects [ACM] for further discussion of issues around ethical conduct of research.
+Participants are referred to the guidance in the Menlo Report [MENLO], the Belmont Report [BELMONT], and the ACM Policy on Research Involving Human Participants and Subjects [ACM] for further discussion of issues around ethical conduct of research.